MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 ## Testing efficiency

-### Run unit, load or any other intense testing during low-carbon periods
+### Run integration, performance, load, or any other intense testing during low-carbon periods

-Testing applications with unit testing, load testing, or any other intense testing capability may result in much processing.
+Running integration, performance, load, or any other intense testing capability may result in much processing.
 A well-crafted design for testing the deployed workloads can help ensure full utilization of the available resources, reducing carbon emissions.

 _Green Software Foundation alignment: [Carbon awareness](sustainability-design-principles.md#carbon-awareness)_